top of page

 State Senator 2023-present

-While Representative Claman does not highlight the university during meetings or with his communication he is supportive of UA.
+While Senator Claman does not highlight the university during meetings or with his communications, he is supportive of UA.
+He had a UA intern working in his office during the session.

 During the 2022 session, Representative Claman voted for the House budget and later voted YES on the conference committee final budget.